Ashcom History, Family Crest & Coats of Arms

 The surname Ashcom was first found in Devon at Ashcombe, a village and civil parish in the Teignbridge district which dates back to the Domesday Book of 1086 when it was listed as Aissecome and literally meant "valley where ash-trees grow."
 The local church was built in a cruciform structure and was dedicated November 22nd, 1259.
 It contains many ancient stalls of carved oak.
 In the 1800s when repairs were done, part of an old breviary (liturgical book) was found between the ceiling and the roof written in the reign of Richard II.
 The breviary is now on display at the British Museum.
 Ashcombe House, also known as Ashcombe Park, is a Georgian manor house in the parish of Berwick St John, near Salisbury, in Wiltshire.
 The first house located here was built in 1686 by a local squire.
 Ashcombe House at Swainswick, north-east of Bath in Somerset is a Gothic revival country house and was built in the early nineteenth century.

-Important Dates for the Ashcom family
+Early History of the Ashcom family

 This web page shows only a small excerpt of our Ashcom research.
 Another 63 words (4 lines of text) are included under the topic Early Ashcom History in all our PDF Extended History products and printed products wherever possible.